 The Project applicant will ensure the construction specifications include a stop-work order if human remains are discovered during construction or demolition.
 There will be no further excavation or disturbance of the site within a 100-foot radius of the location of such discovery, or any nearby area reasonably suspected to overlie adjacent remains.
 The Alameda County Coroner will be notified and will make a determination as to whether the remains are Native American.
 If the Coroner determines that the remains are not subject to the coroner's authority, the coroner will notify the Native American Heritage Commission, who will attempt to identify descendants of the deceased Native American.
 If no satisfactory agreement can be reached as to the disposition of the remains pursuant to this state law, then the landowner will re-inter the human remains and items associated with Native American burials on the property in a location not subject to further subsurface disturbance.
 A final report will be submitted to Alameda County.
-This report will contain a description of the mitigation program and its results, including a description of the monitoring and testing resources analysis methodology and conclusions and a description of the disposition/curation of the resources.
+This report will contain a description of the mitigation program and its results, including a description of the disposition/curation of the resources.